rpeszek/my-blogs/posts/2023-05-01-FP-quality-errors-p0.md

 >  _"strictly speaking, this instance is unlawful.
 The right identity law does not hold, e.g. in general this is not true:
    `v >> mzero = mero`.
 However the following holds: `try v >> mzero = mzero`"_

-Obviously, there is no magic here backtracking or not the error message from `try v >> mzero` may be different than `mzero`, making a simple change to the above test verifies this as well.
+Obviously, there is no magic here, backtracking or not the error message from `try v >> mzero` may be different than `mzero`, making a simple change to the above test verifies this as well.
 _side_note_end

 Examples that fail  _"`tst` output is the same as `mzero` output"_ tests: